jbur801/VARWIKI-version3-1/README.md

 (THE ABOVE LIBRARIES CAN BE FOUND THE IN 206_FlickrExample ACP PROJECT)

 ## Flickr API Keys
-add txt file containing API keys into folder: "./resources"
+add txt file containing API keys into folder: "./resources/flickr-api-keys.txt"
-this should be relative to the executable file.
+This should be relative to the executable jar file.